FrancoJRamos/fm-order-summary-component/README-FRamos.md

   •Media Queries

   Notes for consideration:
-    •Media Queries have been implemented and are cropped once the browser width reaches ~1200px
+    •Media Queries have been implemented and are cropped once the browser width reaches ~1200px but is not smooth

     •When formatting the 'plan-summary' div use grid format and seperate the elements into 3 different divs: 1 for the icon, 1 for the annual plan & price text and 1 for the change icon